nadiamel/nadiamel/README.md

 ![Personal Profile Banner](https://github.com/nadiamel/nadiamel/assets/87573002/23da8c31-30a1-4ce7-a3f0-b7b10c48921e)

 Hi there 👋
-I'm Nadia Syafiqah, a passionate Computer Science student with a focus on Data Enginerring.
+I'm Nadia Syafiqah, a passionate Computer Science student with a focus on Data Engineering.
 I've had the opportunity to explore into various aspects of this field during my academic path and earning a wide set of abilities along the way.
 I thrive on the challenges of establishing effective data pipelines and have a desire to learn the unlimited potential of data-driven solutions.
 With a strong enthusiasm for programming and significant experience, I'm excited to contribute to the ever-changing environment of technology and data science.

 <!--
 **nadiamel/nadiamel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->